RogoSolutions/rogo-esp32-sdk/examples/get-started/hello_world/README.md

 The project **hello_world** contains one source file in C language [hello_world_main.c](main/hello_world_main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).

 Below is short explanation of remaining files in the project folder.

 ```
 ├── CMakeLists.txt
-├── pytest_hello_world.py      Python script used for automated testing
+├── example_test.py            Python script used for automated example testing
 ├── main
 │   ├── CMakeLists.txt
+│   ├── component.mk           Component make file
 │   └── hello_world_main.c
+├── Makefile                   Makefile used by legacy GNU Make
 └── README.md                  This is the file you are currently reading
 ```